A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Choice of objective function

-Surprisingly, this implies that models that are (relatively) bad at causal-effect prediction may be good at making treatment assignments.
+Surprisingly, this implies that models that are (relatively) bad at causal effect prediction may be good at making treatment assignments.
 This result, while seemingly counter-intuitive at first, may be attributed to the bias-variance decomposition of errors.
-In the machine learning community, it is well known that models that have a good classification performance are not necessarily good at estimating class probabilities (and vice versa)~\citep{friedman1997bias}.
-A useful analogy in our context is to think about treatment assignment as a classification problem and to think about causal-effect estimation as a probability estimation problem; the two tasks are closely related but not exactly the same.
-Importantly, the bias and variance components of the estimation error in causal-effect predictions may combine to influence treatment assignment in a very different way than with the squared error of the predictions themselves.
-For instance, certain types of very high bias may be canceled by low variance to produce accurate treatment assignments.
-Therefore, it is important to distinguish between good causal-effect estimation and good treatment assignments.
+In the machine learning community, it is well known that models that have a good classification performance are not necessarily good at estimating class probabilities, and vice versa~\citep{friedman1997bias}.
+A useful analogy in our context is to think about treatment assignment as a classification problem and to think about causal effect estimation as a probability estimation problem; the two tasks are closely related but not exactly the same.
+Importantly, the bias and variance components of the estimation error in causal effect predictions may combine to influence treatment assignment errors in a very different way than with the squared error of the predictions themselves~\citep{fernandez2019causal}.